spedas/pyspedas/docs/source/getting_started.rst

 --------------
 PySPEDAS supports Windows, macOS and Linux.

-At this writing (October 2025), PySPEDAS is compatible with Python versions 3.10 through 3.14.
+At this writing (October 2025), the core PySPEDAS features are compatible with Python versions 3.10 through 3.14.
+Some optional extras (for example, the basemap package used to render SECS/EICS data) may only be compatible through Python 3.13.

 The following installation guide represents a somewhat minimal approach to getting a working PySPEDAS installation.
 It assumes you are starting from scratch, with no pre-existing Python version or developer tools installed.